Guidelines for Submitting an Abstract to ASLM2018

 Publication of Abstracts

-Accepted abstracts will be distributed to conference registrants in the conference book in the original language of submission – English, French, or Portuguese.
-Accepted abstracts will also be released publicly on the conference and ASLM web portals.
+Accepted abstracts will be released publicly on the conference and ASLM web portals in the original language of submission – English, French, or Portuguese.

 Copyright and Webcast Policy

 By submitting an abstract, authors and co-authors transfer any copyrights and grant permission to ASLM to audio/video record oral presentations for conference webcasts.

 An abstract which has been previously published in journals or presented at a national, regional, or international meeting can only be submitted provided that there are new methods, new findings, substantially updated information or other valid reasons for submitting that can be provided by the author.

 All abstracts are screened for plagiarism and when identified, the abstract and any other abstracts submitted by the same author will be rejected.